tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 When using `POST` the order webhook request body contains:

 * `eventName`: The event name summarizes what has happened.
-* `orderEvent`: The order event, when using native delivery schedules.
+* `orderEvent`: The order event, when using a delivery schedule.
-* `simpleOrderEvent`: The order event, when using simple delivery schedules.
+* `singleDeliveryOrderEvent`: The order event, when using only one single delivery per order line.
 * `orderDocumentsEvent`: The order documents event, when using documents.

 To receive shipment event messages use the [POST Shipment Webhook](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/shipment-webhook-connector/specs.yaml#/shipment-webhook%20endpoints/webhookPost) endpoint.